Medical expert of the article

 Altered red blood cells in urine in women

-At the same time, the appearance of altered red blood cells in the urine in combination with pronounced polyuria indicates the development of severe renal failure.
-So, normally, from 65 to 80% of the fluid drunk should be excreted with the kidneys.
-If more than 2 liters of urine are secreted, this condition is called polyuria.
-This indicates an inability of the kidneys to concentrate urine, as a result of which excessive amounts of it are excreted.
+In this case, the appearance of altered erythrocytes in the urine in combination with pronounced polyuria indicates the development of severe renal failure.
+Thus, normally, 65 to 80% of the liquid drunk should be excreted with the kidneys.
+If more than 2 liters of urine are excreted, this condition is called polyuria.
+This indicates the inability of the kidneys to concentrate urine, as a result of which an excessive amount is excreted.

-Single erythrocytes in urine in women
+Single red blood cells in urine in women

 Red blood cells in urine after childbirth